 African American Studies Program

-200 Introduction to African American Studies (3:3:0) Interdisciplinary introduction to the field of African- American studies, including a comparative analysis of approaches, methodologies, and key concepts related to the study of people of African descent in the United States, continental Africa, and throughout the African diaspora.
-Lectures and discussion integrate attention to the current and changing status of such issues as diversity and multiculturalism from national and global perspectives.
+200 Introduction to African American Studies (3:3:0) Interdisciplinary introduction to the field of African American studies.
+Includes comparative analysis of approaches, methodologies, and key concepts related to the study of people of African descent in the United States, continental Africa, and throughout the African diaspora.
+Lectures and discussion integrate attention to such issues as diversity and multiculturalism from national and global perspectives.

-390 Special Topics in African American Studies (3:3:0) Study of selected topics related to the field of African-American studies.
-Topics include foundations of African-American literature; African-American literature of the 20th century; the African-American experience in the United States from Reconstruction to the present; music, film, and civil rights; and black political thought.
+390 Special Topics in African American Studies (3:3:0) Study of selected topics related to African American studies.
+Topics include foundations of African American literature; African American literature of the 20th century; the African American experience in the United States from Reconstruction to the present; music, film, and civil rights; and black political thought.

 490 Internship (3:3:0) Prerequisites: AFAM 200 and 60 credits.
 Credit to be determined by the African American Studies Program.

 499 Independent Study (1-3:0:0) Prerequisites: undergraduate senior status and permission of the director.
 Investigation of an area related to African American studies according to individual interest, with emphasis on research.